Welcome to marylandjousting.com. Home of the Maryland Jousting Tournament

 Explore our site and learn about the sport of ring jousting and its rich tradition in Maryland.
 Please join us at a tournament to learn more!!!

 A traditional ring joust -- a test of skill and horsemanship where riders pass through a series of arches, attempting to spear three dangling rings and present them to the judges.
 There are three regulation rides for three rings, allowing a knight or maid to capture nine rings for a perfect score.
-Ring diameters range from one and three quarters inches for novices to one inch for professional jousters.
+Starting ring diameters range from one and three quarter inches for novices to one inch for professional jousters.
+Tie-off rides can be conducted with rings as small as one quarter inch in diameter.

 Jousting is a sport synonymous with Maryland history.
 It has survived in Maryland since the founding of the original colony.